rdlauer/articles/nativescript/securing-app/part4.md

 ## Conclusion of the 📱🔐 Series

-**We've covered A LOT over the past four articles!** We started out learning how to easily secure our source code, moved to making sure data stored locally is safe and encrypted, talked about some best practices for securing data over the wire, and concluded with some easy ways to make sure we are securely authenticating and authorizing our end users.
+**We've covered A LOT over the past four articles!** We started out learning how to easily [secure our source code](https://www.nativescript.org/blog/secure-your-mobile-app-protecting-the-code), moved to making sure [data stored locally is safe and encrypted](https://www.nativescript.org/blog/secure-your-mobile-app-securing-data-at-rest), talked about some best practices for [securing data over the wire](https://www.nativescript.org/blog/secure-your-mobile-app-securing-data-in-transit), and concluded with some easy ways to make sure we are securely authenticating and authorizing our end users.

-But is that all you need to know about app security?
-Not even close!
-[Register for our mobile app security webinar](https://www.progress.com/campaigns/kinvey/best-practices-for-securing-your-mobile-apps?utm_medium=social-owned&utm_source=blog&utm_campaign=kinvey-webinar-secureapps) coming up on January 23rd to dive into more details and here from some more experts in the field.
+But is that all you need to know about app security? **Not even close!** [Register for our mobile app security webinar](https://www.progress.com/campaigns/kinvey/best-practices-for-securing-your-mobile-apps?utm_medium=social-owned&utm_source=blog&utm_campaign=kinvey-webinar-secureapps) coming up on January 23rd to dive into more details and hear from some more experts in the field.